pieeebot/neoLegacy/README.md

 # LegacyEvolved

-This project aims to backport the newer title updates back to the Minecraft Legacy Console Edition Source Code (Which is based on TU19).
+This project aims to backport the newer title updates back to the Minecraft Legacy Console Edition Source Code (which is based on TU19).